 3. Red River Gorge, Kentucky

-For adventure seekers, Red River Gorge is a top-tier destination.
+Red River Gorge is a top-tier destination for outdoor adventures near Cincinnati.
 Renowned for its sandstone cliffs and rock formations, it’s a haven for climbers and hikers.
 The Auxier Ridge Trail and Sky Bridge provide incredible panoramic views, while visitors can stay in rustic treehouses or cozy cabins to enhance their experience.

 Things to Do: